Stylish (software): Alternatives to Stylish

+Ad blockers such as UBlock Origin allow user-definable filters that can modify sites' CSS.

 Alternative user style managers include Stylus and xStyle, which are derived from Stylish for Chrome, aStyle, reStyle, and Website Theme Manager.

 In Firefox, user styles for web sites and browser chrome can be added to local files userContent.css or userChrome.css, respectively.
 As of Firefox 69, user must switch the toolkit.legacyUserProfileCustomizations.stylesheets preference to true in about:config in order to load these files.